 Amanda Martin Aiken, City of Milledgeville Wastewater Treatment Authority

-Amanda Martin Akins is the Industrial Pretreatment and FOG Coordinator for the City of Milledgeville.
+Amanda Martin Akins is employed by City of Sparta as the Superintendent for the Wastewater Department.
+She previously held the position as the Industrial Pretreatment and FOG Coordinator for the City of Milledgeville until March 2021.
 She earned her Bachelor of Science from Georgia College and State University in 2010 with concentrations in Management, Marketing, and Accounting.
 Prior to this, she obtained her Associates of Science from Georgia Military College in Logistics Management and General Business.
 Mrs. Akins is also a State of Georgia certified Laboratory Analyst, Wastewater Class II Operator, and Master Tutor.
 In addition to being on the Board of Directors for Shades of Green, Mrs. Akins is on the Board of Directors for the Southeastern FOG Alliance and is their treasurer.

 Dr. Karen Berman was Chair of the Department of Theatre and Dance at Georgia College for twelve years.
 She published two book chapters, is Dean Emerita of the College of Fellows of the American Theatre, is a Past President of ATHE, and is Artistic Director of Washington Women in Theatre.
 She received the Georgia Governor's Award for the Arts.
 She is an At-Large Councilor for the Council on Undergraduate Research.
 She has worked with Shades of Green on the original play Don’t Flush It and has worked with Dr. Doreen Sams and Dr. Kalina Manoylov on journal articles and presentations.